-The decision regarding when to see a doctor may vary, depending on whether the visit is for preventive care (routine visits), for medical problems, or for an emergency.
-(See also Introduction to Making the Most of Health Care Introduction to Making the Most of Health Care Gone are the days when everyone can rely solely on their family doctor with the help of a nurse to take charge of their health care.
-To obtain the best health care today, people should participate... read more and Using Telemedicine Using Telemedicine Telemedicine is health care provided at a distance, usually over the telephone or internet.
+The decision regarding when to see a doctor or other health care professional may vary, depending on whether the visit is for preventive care (routine visits), for medical problems, or for an emergency.
+(See also Introduction to Making the Most of Health Care Introduction to Making the Most of Health Care To make the most out of available health care options, people should participate actively in their health care process.
+Active and effective participation means many things, including the following... read more and Using Telemedicine Using Telemedicine Telemedicine is health care provided at a distance, usually over the telephone or internet.
 Although in-person visits have several advantages, telemedicine is a valuable alternative when in-person... read more .)

 Visits for a problem

 People with certain disorders should see a doctor sooner rather than later when new symptoms develop.
 For example, if people with a chronic lung disorder (such as asthma Asthma Asthma is a condition in which the airways narrow—usually reversibly—in response to certain stimuli.
 Coughing, wheezing, and shortness of breath that occur in response to specific triggers are... read more or chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more ) begin to have difficulty breathing or if people with a weakened immune system get a fever, they should see a doctor promptly.
 The immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more may be weakened by diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
-Urination and thirst are... read more , human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
-HIV is transmitted... read more , use of chemotherapy drugs Chemotherapy Chemotherapy involves the use of drugs to destroy cancer cells.
-Although an ideal drug would destroy cancer cells without harming normal cells, most drugs are not that selective.
-Instead, drugs... read more , or other conditions.
+Urination and thirst are... read more , human immunodeficiency virus (HIV) infection Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and is treated with antiretroviral medications.
+If untreated, it can cause... read more , use of chemotherapy drugs Chemotherapy and Other Systemic Cancer Treatments Systemic treatments are those that have effects throughout the body rather than being applied directly to the cancer.
+Chemotherapy is a form of systemic treatment that uses drugs to kill cancer... read more , or other conditions.
 People with chronic disorders should discuss with the doctor in advance what new or changed symptoms should prompt a nonroutine visit.

 When unsure about the need to see a doctor or other practitioner, people should call their primary care doctor for guidance.
 Some doctors can be contacted through an online portal or by e-mail for nonemergency questions.
 Others prefer to be contacted by telephone.
-Doctors cannot give all-inclusive guidelines for when to see a doctor and when it is unnecessary because symptoms with the same cause vary too much and symptoms with different causes overlap too much.
+Doctors cannot give all-inclusive guidelines for when a visit is necessary because symptoms with the same cause vary too much and symptoms with different causes overlap too much.
 However, some problems clearly require a call to a health care practitioner.

 Visits to the emergency department